FOR ALL MANKIND (Reinert, 1989)

 Review by Christopher S. Long

-If somebody tells you they just don’t understand what the big deal about space travel is, you probably won’t be able to explain it to him or her.
+If somebody tells you they just don’t understand what the big deal about space travel is, you probably won’t be able to explain it to them.
 And you probably don't want to bother because, really, do you need to hang out with a person who would say something like that?
 If you want to try anyway, though, point them to Al Reinert’s sublime archival footage documentary “For All Mankind” (1989.)

 The Gemini and Apollo missions were filmed by some of the most advanced cameras available at the time, but not because the NASA crews were budding Sacha Viernys.
 The cameras were there to film moon rocks and moon dust and, um, other moon-related things.
 Did I mention moon rocks?
 This wasn’t art photography, this was for science with a few brief clips circulated to the media.

 The majority of the mission footage not only went unseen by the public but was stored away in the NASA film archives possibly never to be looked at again.
-But journalist Al Reinert experienced a “Thus Spoke Zarathustra”-style epiphany; those millions of feet of cold-stored film contained a cinematic treasure trove.
+But journalist Al Reinert experienced a “Thus Spoke Zarathustra”-style epiphany, realizing that those millions of feet of cold-stored film contained a cinematic treasure trove.
 After years of meticulously combing through the archives, culling and editing the best material, Reinert produced one of the most beautiful American documentaries of the past thirty years.

 Reinert wasn’t interested in making the kind of dry, didactic documentary school kids pretend to listen to on a trip to the planetarium.
-Working in the 1980s, he had the opportunity to look back on the entirety of humanity’s efforts to reach the moon and to appreciate the entire arc of the greatest exploration story ever told and the film would be the story of a grand adventure.
+Working in the 1980s, he had the opportunity to look back on the entirety of humanity’s efforts to reach the moon and to appreciate the entire arc of the greatest exploration story ever told, and the film would be the story of that grand adventure.

 Reinert, along with editor Susan Korda, who had one hell of a job on her hands, cobbled together footage from a half dozen different Apollo missions and, I believe, a little bit from Gemini (if I’m wrong, someone will tell me) and presented them as a single trip to the moon.
 This trip includes not only footage taken from space and on the moon, but also of the crew working back in Houston, and it’s the counter-cutting between these two that creates the illusion of a single trip from many.